• Skip to main content

 • Fresh fruit, such as crisp apples or grapes, ripe pears, and dried apricots

-• Sweet condiments, such as honey, chutney, fig jam, and preserves
+• Sweet condiments, such as honey, chutney, fig jam, apple butter, and preserves

-• Decorative mini pumpkins (washed) and a few springs of fresh rosemary, sage, and thyme
+• Decorative mini pumpkins (washed) and a few springs of very fresh rosemary, sage, or thyme

-• Assorted crackers and slices of fresh bread
+• Assorted crackers, crisps, pretzels, or slices of fresh bread

 Instructions